spatterIight/ansible-role-nifi/README.md

 <!--
 SPDX-FileCopyrightText: 2023 Slavi Pantaleev
 SPDX-FileCopyrightText: 2025 Suguru Hirahara
+SPDX-FileCopyrightText: 2025 spatterlight

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Apache Answer Ansible role
+# Apache NiFi Ansible role

-This is an [Ansible](https://www.ansible.com/) role which installs [Apache Answer](https://answer.apache.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Apache NiFi](https://nifi.apache.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

 This role *implicitly* depends on: